Here are some common questions people have about finding low-cost health insurance.

 I buy my own insurance and have trouble paying for it.
 Will it be more affordable now?

-It mat be.
-You may be able to get tax credits to help you buy insurance.
+It may be.
+You may be able to get tax credits to lower your premiums and other costs of health insurance.
 To be eligible, you must:

 - Be a citizen or legal resident